-Here we come with detailed information on Valuation of Inventories and Accounting Standards with ICAI Revised Notes.
-Many of the aspirants like CA CPT, CA IPCC, CA Final, CWA, CS are in search of the Accounting Standards.
+Here we come with detailed information on the Valuation of Inventories and Accounting Standards with ICAI Revised Notes.
+Many of the aspirants like CA CPT, CA IPCC, CA Final, CWA, CS are in search of Accounting Standards.
 The Indian Accounting Standards are provided by the IASB (Indian Accounting Standards Board).
 The Accounting Standards is introduced for valuation of Inventory with Enterprise Course of Business.

-The Valuation of Inventory AS 2 explains about the different method of valuation of a Closing stock.
+The Valuation of Inventory AS 2 explains the different method of valuation of a Closing stock.
 As per the Accrual Concept Anticipate ever loss but not Profit until it is recognized.
-So Valuation of Inventory is calculated under the various methods such as LIFO, FIFO, Weighted Average, …etc.
+So Valuation of Inventory is calculated under various methods such as LIFO, FIFO, Weighted Average, …etc.

 Objectives of AS 2 ( Valuation of Inventory)

 The Primary object of Accounting standard 2 is to the valuation of inventory and financial statements until revenue is determined.
-For detailed information about the AS 2 Valuation of Inventory refer the below-given information.
+For detailed information about the AS 2 Valuation of Inventory refer to the below-given information.

 - Valuation of Closing Stock and revenue recolonization.

 - Estimation of the Opening and Closing Work In Progress.

 - Analysis of the Opening Stock, Closing Stock, Sales and Purchases, Cost of Goods Sold.